Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Syracuse Stats and Trends

-- So far this year, the Orange have been installed as underdogs by a 3-point margin or more five times and are 5-0 ATS in those contests.
+- In Syracuse's nine games this season, it has eight wins against the spread.

+- This season, the Orange have an ATS record of 5-0 in their five games as an underdog of 3 points or more.

-- Syracuse has eclipsed the over/under in 44.4% of its opportunities this season (four times over nine games with a set point total).
+- Syracuse's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

 - When Syracuse scores more than 27.4 points, it is 5-0 against the spread and 3-2 overall.

-- When Syracuse picks up over 407.6 yards, the team is 3-0 against the spread and 2-1 overall.
+- When Syracuse picks up more than 407.6 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Orange have turned the ball over nine times, three fewer times than the Cardinals have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.